 We are affiliated with the Department of Genetics and Biochemistry and the Center for Human Genetics at Clemson University.
 Our lab is located on Clemson University's campus in Clemson, SC, in the foothills of the Blue Ridge Mountains.
 The university has an R1 research rating and excellent research resources, including the Palmetto supercomputer and computational cluster.
 The Department and the Center both have many opportunities for collaboration and training in a variety of skills.
 Clemson is a fun college town with a low cost of living and is surrounded by multiple lakes and state parks.
 The closest large city with an airport is Greenville, SC, which is just a 40 minute drive away.
-Within a two hour drive from campus, you can reach the beach, the Blue Ridge Mountains, and several large cities, including Atlanta GA, Charleston SC, and Charlotte NC.
+Within a few hours' drive from campus, you can reach the beach, the Blue Ridge Mountains, and several large cities, including Atlanta GA, Charleston SC, and Charlotte NC.

 Postdoctoral Researchers